USC offers a unique 2-day guarantee ** with this program.

 Requirements for the 4th Year of the Program:

-Entry to the fourth year of the Bachelor of Psychology (Honours) is based on a student’s grade point average (GPA) in the advanced level (200/300 coded) PSY courses.
+Entry to the fourth year of the Bachelor of Psychology (Honours) is based on a student’s grade point average (GPA) in the developing and graduate level (200/300 coded) PSY courses.

 - Complete the Thesis component (48 units)